 This project will help victims of terrorist attacks and vulnerable populations at risk of famine due to collapse of the Afghan government.
 Following recent school terror attacks in Kabul, Afghanistan, we will provide assistance to the families of victims and scholarships to the traumatized students.
 We will provide support to the internally displaced, particularly women leaders, journalists, and refugees in neighboring countries with cash assistance for food, shelter and basic necessities.

-Recent months have seen an increase in genocidal attacks against Hazaras paralleled by Taliban advancement causing tens of thousands to flee their homes.
-Attacks on Hazara educational centers have left nearly 200 people dead, including the attack on Sayed Ul-Shuhada school that killed more than 85 girls.
-There is an ongoing humanitarian crisis due the rapid Taliban advancement that culminated with the fall of the Afghan government.
+Recent months have seen an increase in genocidal attacks against Hazaras paralleled by Taliban's takeover causing tens of thousands to flee their homes.
+Systematic attacks on Hazaras have left nearly 400 people dead, including the attack on Sayed Ul-Shuhada school that killed more than 90 girls, and the attack on Hazara mosques in Kunduz and Kandahar that killed at least 212 in October alone.
+There is an ongoing humanitarian crisis, and Hazaras are the most at-risk group in Afghanistan.

 The Foundation in collaboration with grassroots organizations and community leaders will provide assistance to the victims and their families, scholarships to the affected students, and funding to targeted schools to help them resume operations.
 In addition, this project will provide cash assistance to the IDPs and vulnerable populations in Afghanistan, particularly women leaders, civil society members and journalists, and refugees in neighboring countries.